CATALOG of

 that enable Voice over IP;

-interactive exercise that illustrates the
+interactive exercise that illustrates the effects of

-effects of routing, delay, jitter, and buffering
+routing, delay, jitter, and buffering

-Legacy of Circuit Switching
+The Legacy of Circuit Switching

 How vintage circuit switched technology